MinzaKhan/Eliza/README.md

 Usage instructions: Enter your input after the "< " sign.
 End your input with proper punctuation marks.
 The Eliza code will then give a suitable response.

 Example 1:
 input: I am feeling stressed.
 output: The academic year gets stressful sometimes, but I am sure you will be fine!

 Example 2:
-input: I want to study.
-output: Why do you want to study.
-Example 3:
 input: I don't know how many credits I need to graduate.
 output: Why don't you know how many credits you need to graduate?